 - 1.18.
-Section 1, this introduction, provides the scope and objectives of the Guide. - 1.19.
-Section 2 gives guidance for the application of the IAEA Management System standards as they relate specifically to the development of I&C systems.
-It also considers the use of life-cycle models to describe management system processes for the development of I&C, gives guidance on the generic processes for I&C design, and gives guidance on the implementation of specific I&C development activities. - 1.20.
-Section 3 identifies the inputs to the design and the need to provide the design basis of I&C systems. - 1.21.
-Section 4 gives guidance on the architecture of the overall I&C. - 1.22.
-Section 5 describes the safety classification scheme that is used to grade the recommendations of this guide according to the safety significance of items to which they apply. - 1.23.
-Section 6 provides general guidance applicable to all I&C systems important to safety. - 1.24.
-Section 7 gives recommendations that are specific to certain systems such as the reactor protection system, certain types of equipment such as sensors, and to certain technologies such as digital systems and integrated circuits configured with HDL.
-The guidance of Sections 2-7 and Sections 9 and 10 also apply to the specific systems discussed in Section 8. - 1.25.
-Section 8 is concerned with the human-machine interface (HMI).
-It includes guidance on the application of Human Factors Principles to I&C and the characteristics to be achieved by the HMI. - 1.26.
-Section 9 gives guidance on the development of software for computer based I&C systems important to safety.

-- IAEA I&C Safety Guide - 1.27.
-This guide should be considered as a whole, not as a series of stand-alone sections.
-For example, the guidance on software given in section 9 is to be applied in conjunction with the management systems and lifecycle guidance given in section 2. - 1.28.
-Informative annexes include references, a listing of internationally used standards that provide more detailed guidance on the topic areas of this guide and relating this guide to the two preceding guides, and a list of definitions.
+Section 1, this introduction, provides the scope and objectives of the Guide. - 1.189.
+Section 2 gives provides guidance for the application of the requirements in Ref.
+[2] and the recommendations of Refs [3, 4] IAEA Management System standards as they relate specifically to the development of I&C systems.
+It also considers addresses the use of life-cycle models to describe management system processes for the development of I&C, gives provides guidance on the generic processes for I&C design, and gives provides guidance on the implementation conduct of specific I&C development activities. - 1.2019.
+Section 3 identifies the necessary inputs to the design and provides recommendations on the need to provide the design basis of for I&C systems. - 1.240.
+Section 4 gives provides guidance on the architecture of the overall I&C for the plant. - 1.212.
+Section 5 describes the safety classification scheme that is used to grade the application of the recommendations of this Safety gGuide according to accordance with the safety significance of items to which they apply. - 1.223.
+Section 6 provides general guidance applicable to all I&C systems important to safety. - 1.234.
+Section 7 gives provides recommendations that are specific to certain systems such as the reactor protection system, certain types of equipment such as sensors, and to certain technologies such as digital systems and integrated circuits configured with HDLhardware description languages.
+The guidance of recommendations in Sections 2 to 67 and Sections 89 and 910 also apply to the specific systems discussed in Section 78.[last sentence unclear; check section numbers] - 1.245.
+Section 8 is concerned with addresses the human\-machine interface (HMI).
+It includes guidance on the application of hHuman fFactors pPrinciples to I&C and the characteristics to be achieved by that the human machine interface HMI should have. - 1.256.
+Section 9 gives provides guidance on the development of software for computer based I&C systems important to safety. - 1.267.
+This Safety gGuide should be considered applied as a whole, not as a series of stand-alone sections.
+For example, the guidance on software given provided in Ssection 9 is to be applied in conjunction with the guidance on the management systems and on development lifecycleprocesses guidance given in Ssection 2. - 1.278.
+Informative aAnnexes include references, a listing of internationally industrial used standards that provide more detailed guidance on the topical areas of this Safety gGuide, information-and relating this Safety gGuide to the two preceding Safety Gguides it supersedes, and a list of definitions, and a summary of areas where practices of Member-States differ.
+A list of definitions specific to this Safety Guide is also provided.

-2. MANAGEMENT SYSTEMS FOR I&C DESIGN
+2. THE MANAGEMENT SYSTEMS FOR I&C DESIGN